infinitered/gluegun/ir-docs/contributing/index.md

 ## Global Dependencies

-If you're reading this, you might be interested in pitching in from a code point of view.
+If you're reading this, you are probably interested in pitching in from a code point of view.

 `gluegun` is powered by Node (7.6 or above).
 Install Node using `brew` (if on macOS) or by following the instructions here: [https://nodejs.org/en/download/current/](https://nodejs.org/en/download/current/)